Eguarboost/Eguarboost/SECURITY.md

 | 1.5     | :warning:          |
 | 1.2     | :x:                |

+:warning: = Currently supported but soon will not be supported

 ## Reporting a Vulnerability

 Use this section to tell people how to report a vulnerability.